 Imagine the marketing mix as a delicious soup that you prepare for your customers, and please remember that every ingredient matters, and the right proportions determine the taste of the whole dish.

-Product - the soup base
+PRODUCT - The soup base

 The product is the foundation of your strategy, like the broth in soup.
 What you offer should solve the customer's problem or satisfy their need.
 A solid base ensures that all the other ingredients will taste good together.

-Price - seasoning
+PRICE - The perfect seasoning

 Price acts like seasoning: too much or too little can spoil the taste.
 When you set the price, you signal the value of the product.
 A high price can emphasize premium quality, while a low price will attract bargain hunters.

-Place - pot
+PLACE - The serving pot

 Place, or distribution, is the pot in which you serve your soup.
 Even the best recipe will not reach customers if it is not served in the right place and at the right time – whether in a brick-and-mortar store, online, or on digital platforms.

-Promotion - aroma
+PROMOTION - The enticing aroma

 Promotion is the aroma of the soup that attracts attention and encourages people to try it.
 It includes all communication activities: advertising, social media, content marketing, influencers.
 A well-chosen aroma will make customers feel hungry for your product.